koendv/vacuum-pump-controller/README.md

 - set Blue Pill jumper BOOT0 to 0, BOOT1 to 0.
 - reset or power cycle the Blue Pill

-With the firmware installed, led of the Blue Pill ought to flash briefly every 5 seconds.
-Also, the console of the vacuum controller ought to appear as a usb serial port, on linux typically ``/dev/ttyACM0``.
+With the firmware installed, led of the Blue Pill flashes briefly every 5 seconds.
+The console of the vacuum controller appears as a usb serial port, on linux typically ``/dev/ttyACM0``.
+If an oled display is attached, the display lights up.

 ## Download